Skip to content

 Solution: Remove the rewriteBatchedStatements=true configuration from the driver connection

-• Reason: By default in MyBatis, when all columns of a returned row are empty (including properties that cannot be automatically mapped), it returns null by default.
+• Cause: By default in MyBatis, when all columns of a returned row are empty (including properties that cannot be automatically mapped), it returns null by default.

 Solution: Configure returnInstanceForEmptyRow to true